 The task of taking direct cognizance (संज्ञान) of an offence is that of the Magistrate under Section 190.
-Where after taking cognizance, it appears to the Magistrate that the case is one which is exclusively triable by the Court of Session, then he commits the same to the Court of Session.
+Where after taking cognizance, it appears to the Magistrate that the case is exclusively triable by the Court of Session, then he commits the same to the Court of Session.
 It is only after commitment that the Sessions Court can take cognizance under Section 193.

 Section 209 CrPC:

-This Section states that when accused appears (on police report or otherwise) before the Magistrate and it appears to the Magistrate that the offence is triable exclusively by the Court of Session, then he (‘he’ here refers to the Magistrate) shall:-
+This Section states that when the accused appears (on a police report or otherwise) before the Magistrate and it appears to the Magistrate that the offence is triable exclusively by the Court of Session, then he (‘he’ here refers to the Magistrate) shall:-

 (b) Remand accused to custody during and until the conclusion of the trial.

-(d) Notify the Public Prosecutor (which means government appearing for the prosecution) about such committal of the case.
+(d) Notify the Public Prosecutor (which means the government appearing for the prosecution) about such committal of the case.

-(ii) It is not open to the committal court to check whether prima facie case is made or not.
+(ii) It is not open to the committal court to check whether a prima facie case is made or not.

 Before answering this we must have brief knowledge related to section 319.
 Section 319 says that any person not being the accused before the Court who also appears to have committed an offence from the evidence mentioned before the Court during the course of any enquiry into or trial of an offence for which cognizance has already been taken, whether that person is attending the Court or not, can be summoned and if he is added as an accused pursuant to the said decision of the Court, the mode of taking cognizance qua the newly added person is the same as in the case of the already arraigned accused.
 In other words, he is deemed to have been an accused when the Court has originally taken cognizance of the offence earlier.
-(Person will be considered as an accused from the time when the Court took the cognizance of the case)
+(The person will be considered an accused from the time when the Court took cognizance of the case)

-In case Raj Kishore Prasad vs. State of Bihar (1996) 4 SCC 495, the SC said that a new offender can only be summoned under Section 319 of the code and it is plain that the stage for employment of Section 319 has not yet arrived.
+In the case Raj Kishore Prasad vs. State of Bihar (1996) 4 SCC 495, the SC said that a new offender can only be summoned under Section 319 of the code and it is plain that the stage for employment of Section 319 has not yet arrived.